Climate Action

 Public engagement is a vital aspect of Maple Ridge's climate action efforts and will be undertaken in three phases as part of the Climate Action Plan development process:

-• Phase 1 (May - July): Understand residents’ experiences with climate change impacts, and better understand community priorities.
-Engagement opportunities:
+• Phase 1 (May - June): Understand residents’ experiences with climate change impacts, and better understand community priorities.
+Engagement opportunities will include an online survey and in-person community events.

 • Phase 2 (Fall 2024): Gather feedback on possible actions and identify any compromises that may be needed if actions are adopted together.